Printing Terms

 Book Paper

-a type of offset paper with a basic size of 25″x38″.
+A type of offset paper with a basic size of 25″x38″.
 The primary applications for these products are book publishing, commercial printing, direct mail, technical documents, and manuals.
 See also basic size, offset papers, text papers.

 Brightness

-the reflectivity of pulp, paper, or paperboard under test conditions, using a specially calibrated measuring instrument.
+The reflectivity of pulp, paper, or paperboard under test conditions, using a specially calibrated measuring instrument.
 If paper lacks brightness it will absorb too much light, so little will reflect back through the ink.
 See also fluorescent dye, refractoriness, whiteness.

 Bristol Paper

-solid or laminated heavyweight paper made to a caliper thick- ness of .006″ or higher.
-Bristol�s are generally used for tags, covers, and file folders and have a basic size of 24.5″x30.5″.
+Solid or laminated heavyweight paper made to a caliper thickness of .006 in or higher.
+Bristols are generally used for tags, covers, and file folders and have a basic size of 24.5 in x 30.5 in.
 See also basic size, cover paper, and tag paper.

 Bulk